 - We believe that the full benefits of gene editing can only be realised if products developed this way are able to reach consumers.
 We therefore welcome this Bill to allow gene edited products to be brought safely to market and provide consumer confidence.

 - This Bill will catalyse industry investment in food science and innovation.
 The EU regulations previously stifled investment because commercial application was prohibitively over-regulated.
 The UK’s agricultural technology sector could grow significantly if this Bill is successful, helping the Government to realise its “science superpower” ambitions.

-It has been announced that the first reading of the Genetic Technology (Precision Breeding) Bill in the House of Lords will happen on Tuesday 1st November.
+The report stage of the Genetic Technology (Precision Breeding) Bill in the House of Lords is scheduled for Wednesday 25th January 2023.

 Introduced to enable gene-edited products to be brought to the market, the changes from previous legislation will allow scientists, farmers and food producers in England (note that this is a devolved issue so the Bill will only apply to gene-editing in England) to develop novel products with a range of benefits, such as improved nutritional quality, disease resistance and climate resilience.

 - Creates a simplified regulatory regime for marketing gene edited plants and animals, including new notification systems for these products;

 - Establishes a new authorisation process for food and feed products developed in this way.